 Here's F. Chuck Todd.

-F. Chuck Todd thinks that Boehner bailed out the president this this morning on MSNBC.
+F. Chuck Todd thinks that Boehner bailed out the president this morning on MSNBC.

-A lot of Democrats quietly around time were grumbling at the timing in the first place that Boehner actually bailed the president out here.
+A lot of Democrats quietly around town were grumbling at the timing in the first place that Boehner actually bailed the president out here.

 Had this speech gone as planned, then you would have had the president having this speech being politicized, being set up as almost a debate with the Republican candidates themselves.